choux130/myblog/_posts/2017-06-14-web-scraping_2.md

 * **<font size="4">Part II is done, but the code can be more efficient and neat!
 Part III is on the way! </font>** <br />
   Now, we know how to generate an informative `.csv` file for the searching results from [Careerbuilder](http://www.careerbuilder.com/).
 Then, we can just do the same things on [Indeed](https://www.indeed.com/), [Monster](https://www.monster.com/) and [Dice](http://www.dice.com/).
 Check out my [Github repo - webscraping_example](https://github.com/choux130/webscraping_example) for the example code.

-  If you follow my example code for the above four job searching websites, you will find that the code is repetitive, the `.csv` files are seperated and it is time consuming when searching results are a lot.
+  If you follow my example code for the above four job searching websites, you will find that the code is repetitive, the `.csv` files are seperated and it is time consuming when we have a lot of searching results.
 So, I am trying to create modules and packages, combine all the seperated `.csv` files, and then use parallel computing module, `multiprocessing`, to speed up the running time.
-All the details will be in my next post, **How Web Scraping eases my job searching pain? - Part III : Make it Efficient**.
+All the details will be in my next post, [How Web Scraping eases my job searching pain? - Part III : Make it More Efficient]({{ site.baseurl }}{% link _posts/2017-07-20-web-scraping_3.md %}).

 ***